Key Points

 Do I need both a hardware wallet and a daily wallet?

-Can trackers move my funds?
+Can portfolio trackers move my funds?

-Are bridges safe now?
+Are bridges safe for beginners?

 Should beginners use leverage tools?